AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 Unless you are an extremely lucky gambler, or you and your fortune 500 buddies are insider trading that is.

-## Start by Being Realistic with your Money
+## Start Being Realistic With Your Money

 The first and most important step in a stable investment is you.
 If you buy high and sell low out of fear, you are manually throwing away future potential and magnifying your losses.